gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level2/stretching-a-polymer.rst

     comm-mode = linear
     comm-grps = PEG

-..  container:: justify

 This script resembles the *nvt-peg-h2o.mdp* input, but the duration and output frequency is different, and without the *gen-vel* commands.

-..  container:: justify

 Run it using:

 ..  code-block:: bash

     gmx grompp -f inputs/production-peg-h2o.mdp -c npt.gro -p topol.top -o production -maxwarn 1
     gmx mdrun -deffnm production -v -nt 8

-..  container:: justify

 First, create an index file called *angle.ndx* using the *gmx mk_angndx*
 command:

 ..  code-block:: bash

     gmx mk_angndx -s production.tpr -hyd no

-..  container:: justify

 The *angle.ndx* file generated contains groups with all the atoms involved by an angle constraint, with the exception of the hydrogen atoms due to the use of *-hyd no*.
 The atom ids selected in the groups can be seen from the *index.ndx* file:

 ..  code-block:: bw